Nadia Oh: Colours, 2009 to 2012

 Oh worked once again with Space Cowboy on her second studio album, Colours, released on 8 May 2011.
 Singles from the album, "Taking Over the Dancefloor" (originally titled "Kate Middleton"), which received airplay on BBC Radio 1's The Scott Mills Show, and "No Bueno", showcase a moombahton style and were named Song of the Day by Popjustice on 21 March and 27 June 2011, respectively.
 Colours was re-issued in September 2011 to include "No Bueno", "Shade", "I Like It Loud" and "Follow Me".

 Oh had been working on new music since mid-late 2011, with two tracks being released on SoundCloud as free downloads so far; "Vampire Night" featuring Space Cowboy and "Fqn Amazing".
 In early 2012, she released "Slapper (Ayye)" through iTunes however since this she has not released any new material.

-2013–present: Hiatus and modelling
+2013–present: Hiatus, modelling and legacy

 Since 2012, Oh has not released any new material despite suggesting otherwise.
 She has since pursued a career in modelling.
 It is unclear if Oh plans on returning to music.
 A demo of a song with singer and producer MNEK called "Radio Religion", originally slated for an October 2012 release, surfaced online in 2021.
 It was never officially released.

+In a September 2019 interview with Paper, LIZ said "I wanted to make a track ["Lottery"] as an ode to Nadia Oh.
+I feel like her work with Space Cowboy really paved the way for a lot of future pop girls today."

+Oh has since worked as a skin and microneedling specialist & a HiFU practitioner at TAG Aesthetics, a skin and laser clinic based in the United Kingdom.

 In 2025, Nadia Oh officially returned from her hiatus by creating an official TikTok account.
 It is unclear whether she will return to music, as she had said in a TikTok comment that she doesn't think she'd be able to.